FGMEMBERS/B-1B/readme-bone.txt

 Plane starts with:
 - engines off
-- parking brake on
+- parking brake off
 - with 190000lb of fuel (full), some space is required to be able to trim the aircraft
+- you can immidiately change fuel/weapon status in the B-1B menu, but only on the ground.

 XXXX INSTRUCTIONS XXXX

-Animations designed for Flightgear cvs/OSG!

 Get on/offboard: